Welcome,

 Any last thoughts you would like to add?

-Nothing other than thanks for taking the time to check out my books and I welcome any and all feedback.
+taking the time to check out my books and I welcome any and all feedback.

 Like Trauma Junkie on Facebook (Excerpts and links to Amazon there as well): Tom's "Trauma Junkie" Facebook link.